elkana/PluginTess1/README.md

 PluginTess1
 =============

-This cordova plugin use [tesseract.js](http://tesseract.projectnaptha.com/) to scan text
+This cordova plugin use [tesseract.js](http://tesseract.projectnaptha.com/) for OCR process for Browser, Android and iOS.
+Tesseract is an Open Source library for OCR (Optical Character Recognition) process.

 Installation
 ------------